 On this page we will be keeping you up to date with everything that the school council has been up to.
 This year the council will be made up of councillors from year 2 - 6 and will be supported by Miss Jones.
-They will be looking at how the British Values can implemented at Clapgate, plan different events and listen to their classmates advice about how we can make our playtimes even better!

 The school council were set a task by Mrs Singleton to share the different British Values to their class mates.
 The school council set up and wrote a script for the KS1 and KS2 assemblies and did an amazing job delivering this.
 The council also shared a competition which asked the children of Clapgate to design cards for a new incentive.
 The cards will be sent to a professional printer and then 1 pupil in each class will be awarded a card when they have shown one of the British Values.